Unique Stays Unique Stays

 Nearby parks, Lake Allatoona, and local dining provide opportunities to recharge on days off without long drives or crowded tourist areas.

-At NWGA Housing, we specialize in mid-term furnished homes designed to support traveling nurses and medical professionals.
+At LakePoint Stay, we specialize in mid-term furnished homes designed to support traveling nurses and medical professionals.
 Our properties prioritize comfort, reliability, and flexibility, offering a true home base during temporary assignments.

 If you’re a traveling nurse, clinician, or medical professional looking for furnished housing in Northwest Georgia, mid-term housing offers the comfort and stability you need to focus on your work and your well-being.

 Looking for mid-term housing near medical facilities in Northwest Georgia?
-NWGA Housing connects traveling medical professionals with clean, comfortable, and professionally managed furnished homes designed for extended stays.
+Lake Point Stays connects traveling medical professionals with clean, comfortable, and professionally managed furnished homes designed for extended stays.

 Fill Out a Housing Request Form